jballinger34/Maths-Stuff/README.md

-# callfunctions.py runs the functions defined in other files such as lnx.py
+# callfunctions.py runs the functions defined in other files such as sincalc.py
 # a higher maxn gives greater accuracy on approxamations

+# SCIENTIFICCALC.py is work in progress